Notes on the Geography of Belgium: Ascenseur de Strépy

 And here, neatly housed, is L'ascenseur funiculaire de Strépy-Thieu, its left or north caisson in the "up" position.

 One enters the caisson.
 The water is four meters deep, and the caisson can handle barges of up to 112 meters in length and 12 meters in breadth.
-When the caisson rises, in other words, it weighs about 8,000 tons.
+When the caisson rises, it weighs about 8,000 tons.

 The caisson begins rising.
 The 73-meter journey takes 7 minutes.
 A small fraction of the 112 suspension cables are clearly seen.